xzion/dota2-gsi-sockets/README.md

 ## Caveats

 Full player data is now available, but only to spectators and observers (as one would expect).
 The existing single player GSI data is still available, however the names of events are different to what is listed above.
-Please refer to previous versions of this readme or query uncomment to console logging in index.js to see which keys are available
+Please refer to previous versions of this readme or uncomment the console logging in index.js to see which keys are available

 ## Credits